 Finally, note that James clearly states his motivation in reaching out to the Gentiles in this manner: “For Moses of old time hath in every city them that preach him, being read in the synagogues every sabbath day.” (vs 21) The Tanakh (the Old Testament), the only scripture existing at the time, was being read and taught to Jews in most every city of the Roman Empire on a weekly basis.
 For Gentiles to grow in their knowledge of God and in their faith in Messiah they also needed to be exposed to the Tanakh.
 Since most Gentiles could not read, even if they had access to a copy of the Tanakh, exposure to the scriptures would have to come through someone speaking it aloud.
 This could be someone quoting it from memory, but was generally through public reading of the scriptures.
 Since copies of the Tanakh were very expensive, the only way that most Gentiles could access the Scriptures was through these Jewish synagogues.
 The apostolic intent was evidently to facilitate regular fellowship between Messianic Gentiles and their Jewish neighbors, leveraging the synagogues to expose new believers to God’s Word.
 Any conclusion failing to resonate with this motivation is certainly incomplete.

 Finally, we see that the entire church agreed with James, and they all decided to write to the Gentiles and encourage them, saying, “It seemed good to the Holy Ghost, and to us, to lay upon you no greater burden than these necessary things; that ye abstain from meats offered to idols, and from blood, and from things strangled, and from fornication: from which if ye keep yourselves, ye shall do well.
-Fare ye well.” (vs 28-29) The entire church considered that what they were imposing on the Gentiles, even in these for basic rules, was a type of burden, but that it was a necessary one for them at the time.
-Their advice to the Gentiles was that if they would accept this very light burden, rather than the vast and burdensome yoke required by the Pharisees, that it would be a good thing in the long run for their continued growth in the faith.
+Fare ye well.” (vs 28-29) The entire church considered that what they were imposing on the Gentiles, even in these four basic rules, was a type of burden, but that it was a necessary one for them at the time.
+Their advice to the Gentiles was that if they would accept this very light burden, rather than the vast and burdensome yoke required by the Pharisees, it would help them in their continued growth in the faith.

 To counter this accusation, the Apostles encouraged Paul to demonstrate to their Jewish brothers that he was not forsaking either Torah or the Jewish customs added to Torah.
-However, in this context, the Apostles repeated their earlier provision for the Gentiles: “As touching the Gentiles which believe, we have written and concluded that they observe no such thing, save only that they keep themselves from things offered to idols, and from blood, and from strangled, and from fornication.” (vs 25) From context, we would not assert the absurd, that the Apostles were claiming that these four things were the only parts of Torah that were obligatory for Gentiles, and thus that murder and blasphemy were now acceptable.
-Rather, it can be understood that these recommendations were based on the parts of Torah that were of particular concern in their current situation which the Gentiles might be tempted to violate due to their ignorance of Torah and the general pressures of their culture.
+However, in this context, the Apostles repeated their earlier provision for the Gentiles: “As touching the Gentiles which believe, we have written and concluded that they observe no such thing, save only that they keep themselves from things offered to idols, and from blood, and from strangled, and from fornication.” (vs 25) From context, we may be confident that the Apostles were not claiming that these four things were the only parts of Torah that were obligatory for Gentiles, and thus that murder and blasphemy were now acceptable.
+Rather, it can be understood that these recommendations were based on and derived from the parts of Torah that were of particular concern in their current situation, precepts which the Gentiles might be tempted to violate due to their ignorance of Torah and the general pressures of their culture.

 Now, more fully understanding the broader context of the situation, let’s look carefully at the content of the Apostle’s reasoning and their response.